-An extremely pure semiconductor is called as Intrinsic Semiconductor.
-On the basis of the energy band phenomenon, an intrinsic semiconductor at absolute zero temperature is shown below.
+An extremely pure semiconductor is called Intrinsic Semiconductor.
+On the basis of the energy band phenomenon, an intrinsic semiconductor at absolute zero temperature is shown below:

-A semiconductor to which an impurity at controlled rate is added to make it conductive is known as an extrinsic Semiconductor.
+A semiconductor to which an impurity at a controlled rate is added to make it conductive is known as an extrinsic semiconductor.

 The purpose of adding impurity in the semiconductor crystal is to increase the number of free electrons or holes to make it conductive.
 If a Pentavalent impurity, having five valence electrons is added to a pure semiconductor a large number of free electrons will exist.

 If a trivalent impurity having three valence electrons is added, a large number of holes will exist in the semiconductor.

 Depending upon the type of impurity added the extrinsic semiconductor may be classified as n type semiconductor and p type semiconductor.

 Also See: n Type Semiconductor

 21 thoughts on “Intrinsic Semiconductor and Extrinsic Semiconductor”

 Thanks for the valuable information.

 It is very useful